utterclarity/clear-pay/README.md

 An IPN-like style payment middle-man for BlooCoin.
 Called __Clear Pay__, but sometimes referred to simply as __Pay__.

+# THIS PROJECT IS UNDER MAJOR DEVELOPMENT!
+We're still working out the kinks in our planning before we begin development.
+You're free to run this, but be aware it might be lacking full implementations, or be riddled with bugs and developer testing code.

 Running
 -------
 Pay is best run via gunicorn: